shaynair/CryptoWealth/README.md

 ### Git Respository Best Practices

+_(Note: These may not be the best practices overall, but are necessary due to [contribution graphs](https://help.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile/))_

+* Always work in your own fork of the repository.

 * Create a different branch for the issue you are working on off your master branch like `git checkout -b feature-name`.

 * Whenever you begin work, be sure to `git pull --rebase upstream master`.

-* When you have completed, `git push origin feature-name` and issue a PR to the repository.
+* When you have completed, `git push origin feature-name` and issue a PR to the **`master` branch on the central repository**.
+(If you issue a PR to another branch, your contributions may not be counted!)

 * In case you have a PR pending on this branch, `checkout` to your local `master` branch, `checkout` another `feature` branch and work there.
-Needless to say, `git pull --rebase upstream master` is always important.

 ## Directory Structure